 - Remote instruction generally means that your child will be spending some time accessing their education through Zoom or a similar platform.
 This means that your child’s teacher and possibly other school personnel will be virtually in your home.
 Try to provide a learning space for your child that is quiet and free from distractions.
 You should also be mindful of maintaining the privacy of your child and other household members.
 We have heard reports of schools in other states sending law enforcement to students’ homes when teachers report seeing things that concerned them in the course of remote instruction, such as the apparent lack of a responsible adult in a home with young children and a child appearing to have access to unsecured firearms.

-- The United States Department of Education recently issued a Parent and Family Digital Learning Guide.
+- The United States Department of Education (DOE) recently issued a Parent and Family Digital Learning Guide.
 You can find the Digital Learning Guide on the Department of Education website.
+The US DOE has also issued Volume 1 and Volume 2 of the Education Department COVID-19 Handbook.

 If you have questions or problems with special education in Vermont, contact us for help.